Tenderstem® Broccoli with lemon, garlic and pine nuts

 Add one 1tbsp of olive oil to the frying along with the garlic and cook over a low to moderate heat until the garlic has just started to turn a light golden colour.
 Remove from the heat.

 Squeeze all the juice out of the lemon into the pan.
-Add the broccoli, sprinkle with black pepper and sea salt and gently turn to ensure well coated with all the liquid and garlic.
+Add the Tenderstem® broccoli and pine nuts, sprinkle with black pepper and sea salt and gently turn to ensure well coated with all the liquid and garlic.

 Remove all to a serving dish or a plate and arrange.
 Drizzle over the remaining olive oil before grating over some parmesan.